Morgan279/tikv-website/content/docs/5.1/concepts/explore-tikv-features/ttl.md

 This page walks you through a simple demonstration of how to use TTL (Time To Live) on RawKV.
 TTL is a data clearing mechanism that automatically deletes data after a specified period of time.
 For example:

 - If TTL is not used, the data written to TiKV will always exist in TiKV unless it is manually deleted.
-- If TTL is used and the TTL time of a key is set to one hour, the data of the key will be automatically deleted by TiKV after one hour.
+- If TTL is used, and the TTL time of a key is set to one hour, the data of the key will be automatically deleted by TiKV after one hour.

 ## Prerequisites